barebox/barebox/Documentation/user/usb.rst

 * ``r`` Readback.
 The partition is allowed to be read back (DFU specific)
 * ``c`` The file shall be created if it doesn't exist.
 Needed when a regular file is exported.
 * ``u`` The partition is a MTD device and shall be flashed with a UBI image.
-* ``o`` The partition is optional, i.e. if it is not available at initialization time, it is skipped instead of aborting the initialization
+* ``o`` The partition is optional, i.e. if it is not available at initialization time, it is skipped instead of aborting the initialization.
+This is currently only supported for fastboot.

 Example: